 - Move analytics queries to read replicas

-When to Bring in Senior Rails Consultants
+When to Bring in Focused Rails Help

 You should consider external help when: